deanberris/memcachepp/index.markdown

 A header-only memcache client for C++ leveraging the Boost C++ Library.

+## Download

+You can download memcache++ from [the project downloads page](http://github.com/mikhailberis/memcachepp/downloads).

+You can also clone this project with [Git](http://git-scm.com) by running:

+    $ git clone git://github.com/mikhailberis/memcachepp

 ## Documentation

 You can read the documentation for different versions of memcache++ through